sai-naveen-kumar/sai-naveen-kumar/README.md

 # Greetings! 👋

 Welcome aboard my GitHub journey!
-I'm Premkumar, a fervent explorer of the realms of Software Development and Artificial Intelligence.
+I'm Naveen Kumar, a fervent explorer of the realms of Software Development and Artificial Intelligence.
 With an insatiable curiosity, I delve into the captivating domains of Cloud, DevOps, and Machine Learning, all while forging connections within the vibrant GitHub community.

 ## 🚀 Present Ventures